Matty2532/CppProjects/README.md

 Initial commit of the BasicArithmetic C++ project
 Initial commit of the IfStatement C++ project
 Initial commit of the Functions C++ project
+Initial commit of the ParamsInFuncs C++ project.
+Also edited all of the current projects because of un-needed code